Carol Winifred Lawry skiing. Date and location unknown.

 Carol Winifred Anne Carroll was born in July 1903, in West Derby, Lancashire.
 She was a very fit and active woman who enjoyed climbing, hiking and caving.
 In fact, she was the first woman recorded to have climbed Mount Kenya in February, 1938.
+In civilian life, she worked as a governess.

 In July, 1940, she married Canadian born Kenwyn Charles Lawry, in Torquay.
 The couple were very much in love.
 Ken had enlisted in the RAF on 3rd April, 1940 and was training as an Air Observer.